 Failure to send one of those notices, even if the buyer received a full loan commitment, is considered a breach of contract.
 Such a violation allows the seller to cancel the P&S and retain the homebuyer's deposit(s) as default damages.

-Step 8: Walkthrough and Closing — Rhode Island homebuyers are entitled to a final walkthrough.
+One of the steps to buying a home in Rhode Island is a final walkthrough.
 Buyers usually complete the walkthrough the morning of the closing or the day before.

 At the walkthrough, the buyer should make a note of the following.